ChainSafe/lodestar/CONTRIBUTING.md

 To edit or extend an existing Grafana dashboard with minimal diff:

-1. Grab the .json dashboard file from current master
+1. Grab the .json dashboard file from current unstable
 2. Import file to Grafana via the web UI at `/dashboard/import`.
 Give it some temporal name relevant to your work (i.e. the branch name)
 3. Do edits on the Dashboard
 4. Once done make sure to leave the exact same visual aspect as before: same refresh interval, collapsed rows, etc.